loreabad6/masters-thesis-geotech/README.md

 ##### How to use it?

 1. Create a database on its PostgreSQL.
-To test connection an empty table on the database called "test" should be created on the public schema.
+To test connection an empty table on the database called `test` should be created on the public schema
-    + Tip: Run FULL VACUUM/ANALYZE frequently to the database to improve performance.
+    + Tip: Run `FULL VACUUM/ANALYZE` frequently on the database to improve performance
-    + Follow the tips on [this presentation](https://thebuild.com/presentations/not-your-job.pdf) to increase performance of the database.
+    + Follow the tips on [this presentation](https://thebuild.com/presentations/not-your-job.pdf) to increase performance of the database
-2. Set path variables for `osm2pgsql` and `osm2pgrouting`.
+2. Set path variables for `osm2pgsql` and `osm2pgrouting`
 3. Create a password file on `%APPDATA%/postgresql/pgpass.conf` with the format *hostname:port:database:username:password*
 4. Clone this repository
 5. Edit the [R-Markdown report](report/BNA-Report-Template.Rmd) with your study area, and run the R-Notebook locally
-6. Wait for a while, keep in mind larger and more crowded areas take longer.
+6. Wait for a while, keep in mind larger and more crowded areas take longer
-7. Check out your results as an HTML file.
+7. Check out your results as an HTML file

 #### Example cities